mttcohack/MTTCohackMonitor/README.md

 ### Log Analytics Challenges

-1. Upload a file to blob container and create a KQL to prove the monitoring.
+1. Upload a file to blob container and create a KQL to show only uploads.
 2. Show with a KQL query the heartbeat of the VM vm-xxxxx-01
 3. show with KQL query the "Security Events" from the azure vm guest os.
 4. Create Alert notification on security event.